renaldyresa/Kattis/README.md

 # Kattis Solution

-Kattis is a site for challenge programmer to make a solutions with make algoritm and implementation to code for many problems.
+Kattis is a site for challenge programmer to make a solutions with algoritm and implementation that to code for many problems.

 On 24 april 2021, I success into the top 50 user from Indonesian region.